What is NCAP?

 The European Union Regulations on the Re-use of Public Sector Information (2015) apply to information produced as part of the 'public task' of bodies throughout the UK public sector.
 The statement of 'public task' made by a public body is an important concept in the Regulations.
 It is one of the main factors determining whether information produced, collected or held by a public sector body falls within the scope of the Regulations.
 In the case of Historic Environment Scotland, the public task means the core role and functions of the organisation as detailed in the Historic Environment (Scotland) Act 2014.

-On the basis that the National Collection of Aerial Photography (NCAP) is considered a non-core activity for Historic Environment Scotland, one that does not receive public funding and operates as a commercial unit, and none of the aerial imagery held within NCAP was produced as part of the public task of Historic Environment Scotland or its predecessor bodies, the entirety of the NCAP holdings fall outwith the scope of the Regulations.
+The National Collection of Aerial Photography (NCAP) is an accumulation of aerial photography and associated records.
+On the basis that NCAP is considered a non-core activity for Historic Environment Scotland, one that does not receive public funding and operates as a commercial unit, and none of the aerial imagery held within NCAP was produced as part of the public task of Historic Environment Scotland or its predecessor bodies, the entirety of the NCAP holdings fall outwith the scope of the Regulations.
 This includes all the public records on deposit and all of the aerial imagery acquired from, and deposited by, third parties.

 Every year we digitise thousands of aerial images for our customers and website.